sql

 AccessREAD_WRITE

 Set the delimiter that separates SQL statements.
-Defaults to ";"; optional
+Defaults to a semicolon.

 delimiterType